Berlin Conference: Aftermath

 European claims in Africa, 1913.
 Today's boundaries, which are largely a legacy of the colonial era, are shown.

 The Berlin Conference offered European powers a framework to redirect their rivalries outward, allowing them to expand into new territories while addressing growing interests from the United States, Russia, and Japan.
 It also provided a platform for constructive dialogue aimed at limiting future conflicts among European states.
 As a result, colonial rule was established across nearly the entire African continent.
 Following World War II, when African nations gained independence, they did so as fragmented states, reflecting the arbitrary boundaries and divisions imposed during the colonial period.

 Despite the far-reaching consequences of the Berlin Conference, no African rulers were invited to participate.
 European powers divided the continent based solely on their economic and political interests, disregarding existing borders and the will of the local populations.
 Pre-existing power structures were largely ignored, and arbitrary boundaries were imposed, which later contributed to long-term political instability and economic challenges in the newly formed African states.

-The Scramble for Africa sped up after the Conference since even within areas designated as their sphere of influence, the European powers had to take effective possession by the principle of effectivity.
-In central Africa in particular, expeditions were dispatched to coerce traditional rulers into signing treaties, using force if necessary, such as was the case for Msiri, King of Katanga, in 1891.
+The Scramble for Africa intensified as a result of the General Act of the Berlin Conference, and especially the principle of effective occupation.
+In central Africa in particular, expeditions were dispatched to coerce traditional rulers into signing treaties, using force if necessary.
 Bedouin- and Berber-ruled states in the Sahara and the Sahel were overrun by the French in several wars by the beginning of World War I. The British moved up from South Africa and down from Egypt and conquered states such as the Mahdist State and the Sultanate of Zanzibar and, having already defeated the Zulu Kingdom in South Africa in 1879, moved on to annex the independent Boer republics of Transvaal and the Orange Free State.

-Within a few years, Africa was at least nominally divided up south of the Sahara.
+Within a few years, Africa was at least nominally divided south of the Sahara.
 By 1895, the only independent states were: